 For more information on the IELTS (International English language Testing System) requirements for this course, please click here to visit our dedicated web page.

-In Year 1, you'll gain a firm grounding in the main themes and issues relating to the major periods of history (ancient, medieval, early modern, modern, and contemporary).
-This introduction will prepare you for studying specific periods in more depth as you progress through your degree.
+In Year 1, you will gain a firm grounding in the main themes and issues relating to major periods of history (ancient, medieval, early modern, and contemporary).
+This introduction will prepare you for studying specific periods in more depth, and to a level of specialisation if you wish, as you progress through your degree in Years 2 and 3.

 You will be taught through a combination of lectures, seminars, workshops, and (where relevant to your module) field trips.
 You will typically have around 9 contact hours per week although your contact hours in Years 2 and 3 will depend on the optional modules you select.